ceejbot/LOUDCRAB/README.md

 - `ROUTE_PREFIX` - an optional string to use to prefix LOUDBOT's two routes.
 Defaults to empty string.
 - `REDIS_URL`: A URI giving the host:port of your redis.
 Defaults to `redis://localhost:6379`
 - `WELCOME_CHANNEL`: The human name of the channel LOUDBOT should toast in when it starts up.
 Optional.
-- `TUCKER_CHANCE`: The percentage chance Malcolm Tucker will be invoked if you swear.
+- `TUCKER_CHANCE`: The percentage chance [Malcolm Tucker](https://en.wikipedia.org/wiki/Malcolm_Tucker) will be invoked if you swear.
 Defaults to 2%.
 Malcolm only appears if certain four-letter words are used, so there is zero chance of sweary gifs in your Slack if you yourselves do not swear.
 Setting this to zero deactivates all Tucker appearances.
 - `RUST_LOG`: One of `trace`, `debug`, `info`, `warn`, following [env_logger](https://lib.rs/crates/env_logger) convention.

 ## RUNNING

 `cargo build` produces three executables: `LOUDBOT`, `SEED`, and `PRUNE`.
 Yes, they're all upper-case.
 We're here to __SHOUT__.
 You can also choose from the pre-built releases here on GitHub.

 1. LOUDBOT uses the Slack events API, so it needs to be listening on a publically-accessible address somewhere that Slack can post events to.
 Yes this is a pain.
-Slack deprecated its RTM api so you know, here we are.
+Slack deprecated its RTM api so, you know, here we are.
 2. Set up a Redis accessible to its run environment.
 3. Create an application in Slack.
 Give it a bot user using the modern "granular" permissions.
 Take note of the verification token; this is `VERIFICATION_TOKEN`.
 [This Slack docs page might help](https://api.slack.com/bot-users).
 4. LOUDBOT needs these permissions: `chat:write`, `chat:write:customize`, `emoji:read`, `reactions:read`, `reactions:write`.
 5. Install the app into your Slack team.
 Take note of the bot user access token; this is `SLACK_TOKEN`.
 6. Provide configuration via environment variables.
 7. Run `SEED`.
 It takes an optional list of file paths, which must be newline-delimited text files.
 It stores each line as a shout in your backing redis.
 If you have no seeds, why not use the provided classic set in [`SEEDS`](https://github.com/ceejbot/LOUDCRAB/blob/latest/SEEDS)?
-You don't need the seed text files to run `LOUDBOT`, but some easter eggs will not function without them.
+You don't need to run this to have a functional `LOUDBOT`, but some easter eggs will not function without seeding data into redis.
 8. Run `LOUDBOT` as a daemon where it has access to the redis.
 If you gave it a toast channel, a working LOUDBOT will toast you now.
+No toast?
+Double-check your auth token.
-9. Add __Event Subscriptions__ as a feature for your app.
+9. Back on the Slack website, add __Event Subscriptions__ as a feature for your app.
 The request url should be `/incoming` plus whatever route prefix you set up (if indeed you need a prefix).
 This step needs to be last because Slack will immediately post a challenge to the URL and will not send events until the app responds.
 10. Subscribe to these bot events: `app_mention`, `message.channels` and `reaction_added`.
 11. Invite the LOUDBOT bot user to a channel.
 SHOUT WHERE LOUDBOT CAN HEAR.
 IT SHOULD SHOUT BACK.

 Yes, this is all much more annoying than it used to be.
 RTM was easier to cope with.

+LOUDBOT also responds to `GET /monitor/ping` with a random shout.
+This is a useful liveness check.

 ## MANAGING

 ARE YOU UPSET BY WHAT LOUDBOT SHOUTS?
 LOUDBOT IS YOU.

 But sometimes we wish to forget. `PRUNE` is an administrative convenience for making LOUDBOT bulk-forget shouts.
 Put the items you'd like to purge as new-line delimited text in some file, then run `PRUNE /path/to/file`.
-I need something better here myself so I'll write it soon.
-I also need a good backup method better than redis dumps.

 ## BUILDING

-There's a [justfile](https://github.com/casey/just) that will build a tarred-up release for your architecture if it's not covered by the prebuilts.
+There's a [justfile](https://github.com/casey/just) that will build a tarred-up release for your architecture if it's not covered by the prebuilts. `cargo doc --open` will show you internal maintainer docs.

 ## TODO